((Content warning: This is a fictional portrayal of kidnap, assault, and criminal exploitation of children.))

 I left the department and vowed to not go back until I knew where my daughter was.

 The next time Delphine called, I had narrowed down my search to just three missing young women.
 They were all around the same age and from Spanish-speaking countries.
 I hoped to get enough information from her to figure out which one was her… if she was any of them.
+I had to guess at her age.
 I pulled a notebook across my desk and uncapped my pen, ready in case I needed to write anything down.

-I tapped the record app on and answered, calmly saying “Hello, Delphine.
+I tapped the record icon and answered, calmly saying “Hello, Delphine.
 How are you?
 I’ve been worried.”

 “I wanted to say I was sorry.
 I had to go last time… someone was coming back.”